faresmamdouh/faresmamdouh/README.md

 Welcome to my GitHub!
 I’m a Data Scientist.
-I’m currently I am a third-year student at **Menoufia University**, majoring in **Data Science** at the **Faculty of Artificial Intelligence**.
+I’m currently a third-year student at **Menoufia University**, majoring in **Data Science** at the **Faculty of Artificial Intelligence**.
 I’m focused on mastering Machine Learning,and Deep Learning, while constantly expanding my skill set in the field of AI.

 ## 🧠 What I'm Learning
 - **Machine Learning** and **Deep Learning**